Skip to main content

 All those fields will be included in the custom attributes of the evaluation context.

-If in the evaluation context you have a field with the same name, it will be overriden by the evaluationContextEnrichment.
+If in the evaluation context you have a field with the same name, it will be overridden by the evaluationContextEnrichment.

 Default: nil